Chronic Hypertension and Pregnancy

 Management of chronic hypertension during pregnancy

 Prenatal care with careful monitoring of blood pressure are important.
-Women with high blood pressure often need to continue taking their antihypertensive medication.
-Your doctor may switch you to a safer antihypertensive medication while pregnant.
+Women with high blood pressure often need to continue taking their antihypertensive medicine.
+Your healthcare provider may switch you to a safer antihypertensive medicine while pregnant.
 A low-dose of daily aspirin may be recommended to help prevent complications.

 Lab tests may be done on a regular basis to check the levels of various blood and urine substances related to hypertension.
 Other tests to monitor heart and kidney function may also be done.
 Fetal testing may begin in the second trimester and may include: